cube-js/cube/docs/content/Examples-Tutorials-Recipes/Entity-Attribute-Value.md

 [Entity-Attribute-Value](https://en.wikipedia.org/wiki/Entity–attribute–value_model)
 model (EAV).
 It stores entities in a table that can be joined to another table with numerous attribute-value pairs.
-Each entity is not guaranteed to have the same set of accociated attributes, thus, making the entity-attribute-value relation a sparse matrix.
+Each entity is not guaranteed to have the same set of associated attributes, thus making the entity-attribute-value relation a sparse matrix.
 In the cube, we'd like every attribute to be modeled as a dimension.

 ## Data schema